Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The Blue Lagoon, Iceland is among the most famous tourist attractions in Iceland and is located only 20 kms from Keflavik International Airport.
-It is a human-made lagoon that was created serendipitously from water released from a geothermal power plant that drills for hot water and steam.
-Visitors to the geothermal spa love to bathe in the Blue Lagoon because the water is rich in minerals and blue-green algae which have proven to be extremely beneficial for the skin.
-Many people with skin conditions like psoriasis have found great relief by bathing in the Blue Lagoon waters.
+Only 20 kilometers separate Keflavik International Airport from The Blue Lagoon, one of Iceland’s most well-known tourist destinations.
+The water released from a geothermal power plant that drills for hot water and steam accidentally turned into a man-made lagoon.
+Due to the Blue Lagoon’s abundance of minerals and blue-green algae, which have been found to be incredibly healthy for the skin, visitors to the geothermal spa enjoy taking baths there.
+Bathing in the waters of the Blue Lagoon has proven to be quite beneficial for many people with skin disorders like psoriasis.
 The water is warm (around 39°C) throughout the year and always remains warm because the water gets completely renewed every 48 hours by the continuous water stream from the plant.
-The lagoon has been upgraded in a state of the art wellness center fully equipped with modern spa and treatment facilities such as saunas, massage stations, in-water massages, in-house skincare products using ingredients sourced from the lagoon and other amenities.
-Overall, the Blue Lagoon, Iceland is an excellent spot for those who want to unwind, destress, and relax in therapeutic and nourishing warm waters, while getting a top-notch spa treatment for their skin.
+The lagoon has been transformed into a state-of-the-art wellness facility with all the amenities of a modern spa, including saunas, massage stations, in-water massages, and in-house skincare products made with components from the lagoon.
+Overall, the Blue Lagoon in Iceland is a great place for people who want to relax, unwind, and get a top-notch spa treatment for their skin while soaking in healing and nourishing warm waters.

 Nearest Airport: Keflavik International airport